flatiron/blacksmith/articles/basic/command-line/how-to-parse-command-line-args/article.md

 - `argv._` is an array containing each element not attached to a flag.
 - Individual flags become properties of `argv`, such as with `myArgs.h` and `myArgs.help`.
 Note that non-single-letter flags must be passed in as `--flag`.

-For more information on Optimist and the many, many other things it can do for your command-line arguments, please see https://github.com/substack/node-optimist
+For more information on Optimist and the many, many other things it can do for your command-line arguments, please visit [https://github.com/substack/node-optimist](https://github.com/substack/node-optimist)